Chandru-official-2005/Sales-Analytics-Customer-Performance-Reporting/README.md

 This project demonstrates the complete lifecycle of a Business Intelligence solution—from data extraction and transformation to dimensional modeling, performance analysis, and business reporting.
 By leveraging Excel's advanced analytics capabilities, the solution provides meaningful insights that support strategic decision-making and organizational growth.

-A small improvement: rename the repository to **sales-analytics-customer-performance-excel** or **excel-sales-analytics-bi-project**.
-Those names look much stronger to recruiters than "Sales Analytics Practice".